hernancete/adventofcode/2023_node/README.md

 | Day 25 |||

 [^1]: Using the puzzle2.approach2.ts script.
 The puzzle2.ts it's been running for more than 5 hours and it's in the 0.5% of the total walk.
+(Update: after almost a week I reach 1981611000000, something near 15% of the path.
+I stopped running it.)